Ann-Sofi Sidén: Fideicommissum

 For a group show at the Wanås Foundation in southern Sweden, Sidén made a bronze, self-portrait, fountain sculpture, Fideicommissum (2000).
 The statue is squatting on the grass and urinating.

 The title refers to the institution of Fideicommissum in Sweden, where the first-born son inherits the familial state in the aristocratic class.
 The Wanås sculpture park is situated on the grounds of a 15th-century castle, where this practice was in place for hundreds of years, and applies to the Wachtmeister family, who own the castle and instigated the sculpture park.

 There is also a version of the sculpture in Ekebergparken Sculpture Park in Oslo, Norway.

 3 MPH

 In 2002, Sidén was an artist in residence at Artpace in San Antonio, Texas.
 For the residency, she made a journey on horse-back that lasted 25 days, and ended at the Lyndon B. Johnson Space Center in Houston, Texas.
 She recorded the trip on video, resulting on the work 3 MPH (2003), a title that refers to the average speed of her journey.
 The video installation is spread across 5 video screens, and shows Sidén on horseback, riding through towns, and the people she met along the way.

 When asked about the "portrait" nature of 3 MPH, and the comparison to Robert Frank's The Americans, and the works of Walker Evans, Sidén responds:

-I feel like 3 MPH is a completely new way of showing portraits of people. […] 3 MPH was born out of a childish desire to ride on a horse, which in the modern world is regarded as an obsolete form of transportation, to the end of the world: NASA Ground Control at the Lyndon B. Johnson Space Center, Houston.
-From here the fastest modes of transportation are directed into new frontiers.
-3 MPH is a kind of slow road movie where a constant movement from right to left displayed over 5 screens portrays the numerous people I met along my path, and a woman, myself, on a horse, making an anachronistic journey on the little piece of public land between the highway and the fences dividing large properties of open land in Texas.
-I made the ride in 2002, covering about 440 km in 25 days on a white appaloosa named Shaman.
-The sound of hoof beats on asphalt takes us from the black and Hispanic inner city of San Antonio, east to the modern all white suburbs of Houston.
-In between those two modern cities, the cowgirl figure blends in naturally along vast stretches of open cattle and farming landscape, riding through hidden towns that look like the source material for the legendary Western film sets that Hollywood now has torn down to make room for space film sets.